July 20 to 26, 2026-I'm taking time off.

 Does my dog need to be vaccinated?

-Yes.
-At check-in, IF required vaccinations are found to be expired, we will not accept your pet for daycare or boarding.
-Distemper Combination & Rabies are required.
-Lepto is highly recommended but not required.
-Bordetella (canine cough) is not required Every business owner makes their own decisions so may have different policies.
 Vaccination is a “hot-button” issue but I’ve had, and still have pets, who have had reactions of varying degrees.
-I’m not going to force clients to do more than I would for my own pets or myself.
 I believe as a society, we over-vaccinate; we should make decisions for the individual, instead of using cookie-cutter medicine.
 Illnesses have been around and will always be around.
 The immune system can fend off much if we provide good nutrition, fresh air, exercise, etc. Many of my health issues started, many years ago, after a series of pre-exposure rabies vaccinations while working for an animal control agency.
 My decision to vaccinate, or not, is not lightly made.
+I'm happy to discuss with anyone.
+If you have a pet that is unable to be vaccinated for health reasons, we can discuss whether or not they should be in boarding or daycare.
+If you have concerns about vaccinating, & would like to bring your dog to social play, I'm willing to have the discussion so we can figure out if this is a good option for you & your kiddo.

 Do you accept pets if the owner has given the vaccine?